-Fresh, juicy strawberries have featured in our breakfast, smoothies, snacks and desserts over the past three days since gathering a hefty 4kg’s worth at Crockford Bridge Farm.
-I originally planned to freeze a portion, but it hasn’t been necessary since between Little T and me, we’ve been easily making our way through bowls of our favorite summer fruit!
+Fresh, juicy strawberries have featured in our breakfast, smoothies, snacks and desserts over the past three days since gathering a hefty 4kg’s worth at Crockford Bridge Farm in Surrey.

 After a our first visit to their pumpkin patch last October*, I made a mental note to return to Crockford Bridge Farm when I discovered that they also have summertime Pick Your Own fruit and vegetable crops.
 And once we approached early June, it was on the calendar for a lovely day out over the weekend when luckily we also had some warmer weather, not a guarantee these days in London. (*I’ve added some photos and more info about the pumpkin patch at the end of this post.)